Spend. Spend. Spend. The world of advertising is all about spending money to reach targeted geographies, targeted users, and generate revenue.

 The market research first involves exposing the audience to an advertisement.
 Many years ago, ad recall was mainly centered around television commercials.

 However, with the growth of digital and online marketing, ad recall surveys have stretched far beyond traditional advertising channels.

 After the respondent is exposed to the ad, a follow-up survey or interview is conducted with the same targeted audience to help the market research company understand what, if anything, the respondent recalled about the advertisement.

-There are several ways ad recall market research can be used.
 Some brands choose to go the aided route where the ad recall begins with "Do you remember seeing an advertisement for Tide in the past 24 hours on social media?"

 Another option is to move in the unaided route which would look something like "Do you remember seeing an advertisement for laundry detergent in the past 24 hours?"